OSWebsiteApi/homepage/README.md

 - Changelog
 For every update we make in the project we will add the Changelog.
 When we merge something make sure the Changelogs are correctly in order.
-The changelog needs to be formated: dd-mm-jjjj - {what did you d0 add/update/remove can be more then one}: message/explenation.
+The changelog needs to be formatted: dd-mm-jjjj - {what did you d0 add/update/remove can be more than one}: message/explanation.
 29-03-2023 - create: new project with all project file's and structure.

 ## Support
-Questions can be send to Sebastiaan@game-x.nl
+Questions can be sent to Sebastiaan@game-x.nl

 ## Roadmap
-- [ ] make config file
-- [ ] workout database layout
-- [ ] relase databese features
+To be concluded

 ## Contributing
 Everyone is welcome to contribute

 ## Authors and acknowledgment
-Thanks for conterbution to this project:
+Thanks for contribution to this project:
-Sebastiaan (Yes mezelf)
+Sebastiaan (Yes, myself)

 ## License
 This project is licensed under: GNU AFFERO GENERAL PUBLIC LICENSE